-MACH 2012 Specialized Machine Technology I
+MACH 2012 Specialized Machine Technology I 3 class hours, 8 laboratory hours

 Course content is designed to enable the student to develop proficiency in theory of operation of the cutter tool grinder, electronically controlled precision surface grinder, and cylindrical grinder.
 Laboratory practice will enable the student to develop skills and techniques needed in the set-up and operation of the previously mentioned grinding machines.